Religious & Cultural

 International Repatriation: Bringing Ashes to India

-If you are a member of the diaspora living in the US, UK, or Canada, transporting ashes requires specific documentation to comply with airline and international health regulations.
+If you are a member of the diaspora living in the United States, transporting ashes abroad requires specific documentation to comply with airline rules and international health regulations.

 • Cremation Certificate: Issued by the crematorium.